 - Unwanted Assistance (In-Universe): Macready's reaction to Palmer backing up his talk of Flying Saucers.Childs: I just cannot believe any of this voodoo bullshit.

 Palmer: Childs, happens all the time, man.
 They're falling out of the skies like flies.
 Government knows all about it, right, Mac?
 Chariots of the Gods, man.
 They practically own South America.
 I mean, they taught the Incas everything they know.

-What Happened to the Mouse?: We never find out who sabotaged the blood samples, whose shadow it was on the wall, or what happened to Nauls.
+- What Happened to the Mouse?: We never find out who sabotaged the blood samples, or whose shadow it was on the wall.
+Presumably it was one of the men later revealed to be Things - Norris, Palmer, or possibly Blair, but which one is never specified.
+More importantly, we never see exactly what happened to Nauls.
 They did film a resolution for that last one, but they weren't happy with the special effects on it, and Carpenter decided it would be more effective just to leave that particular thread hanging.